 to quality?
 In theory, dentists can share knowledge, review each others

-do not include information on this point, but when we have looked at this
+do not include information on this point, but we have found that dentists

-Still another criterion is the kind of warranty a dentist will offer.
-Few
+Still another criterion is the kind of warranty a dentist offers.
+Few dentists

-dentists will guarantee their work for a specific length of time.
-Some
+guarantee their work for a specific length of time.
+Some guarantee work

-Among dentists who do offer guarantees, about half offer a five-year guarantee
+in writing.
+Among dentists who do offer guarantees, about half offer a

-common restorations, but youre unlikely to get concrete guarantees.
+common restorations, but dont expect to get concrete guarantees.